SheetJS/sheetjs/demos/function/README.md

 When deploying on Azure, be sure to install the module from the remote console, as described in the "Azure Functions JavaScript developer guide".

+#### Firebase Functions

+Firebase functions can be triggered via HTTP requests, similar to a REST API.
+In the `Firebase` directory, the example function reads files sent through HTTP and converts it to a CSV and sends the response in the form of a string.

+To run this demo locally, run `npm i -g firebase-tools` to install the Firebase CLI and `npm i` to install the dependencies, then `firebase use --add` to connect to an existing Firebase project.
+Run `firebase emulators:start` to start the local server.